Best Pizza Ovens 2026

 What is the best pizza oven for beginners?

-The Ooni Koda 12 or Koda 16 are the best starting points.
-Gas-powered ovens are the easiest to control — you just turn a knob to adjust heat.
+The Ooni Koda 12 ($299) or Koda 16 ($599) are the best starting points.
+Gas-powered ovens are the easiest to control — you just turn a knob.
 No fire management, no pellet feeding.
-The Koda 16's larger cooking area gives you more margin for error when launching and turning the pizza.
-If you want to stay under $500, the Ooni Koda 12 is the best entry point.
+The Koda 16's larger 16-inch cooking area gives you more margin for error.
+If budget is tight, the Ninja Artisan MO201 ($299) is a great electric option with five pizza presets.

 How hot does a pizza oven need to be?

 Authentic Neapolitan pizza requires 850–950°F stone temperature.
 At this heat, a pizza cooks in 60–90 seconds.
-New York-style pizza actually prefers lower temperatures — 600–700°F — for a slower bake that gives the crust its characteristic chew.
-Most outdoor ovens in this guide reach 950°F. Indoor electric ovens top out at 750–850°F, which is still dramatically hotter than a standard kitchen oven.
+New York-style pizza prefers lower temperatures — 600–700°F — for a slower bake that gives the crust its characteristic chew.
+Most outdoor ovens reach 950°F. Indoor electric ovens top out at 750–850°F, which is still dramatically hotter than a standard kitchen oven's 500°F maximum.

 Can I use a pizza oven indoors?

 Only electric models are certified for indoor use.
-The Breville Smart Oven Pizzaiolo and Ooni Volt 12 are the two main options.
-Gas and wood-fired ovens produce carbon monoxide and require outdoor ventilation — never use them indoors.
-Even in a garage with the door open, the risk is too high.
+The Breville Smart Oven Pizzaiolo and Ooni Volt 12 are the two main options for indoor use.
+Gas and wood-fired ovens produce carbon monoxide and require outdoor ventilation — never use them indoors, even in a garage with the door open.

 What accessories do I need with a pizza oven?

-Three essentials: (1) An infrared thermometer — stone temperature is more important than air temperature, and most ovens don't have accurate built-in readings.
-(2) A pizza peel — you need one to launch and retrieve the pizza without burning yourself.
+Three essentials: (1) Infrared thermometer — stone temperature is more important than air temperature.
+(2) Pizza peel — to launch and retrieve pizza safely.
 Get aluminum with a long handle.
 (3) 00 flour — standard all-purpose flour won't give you a proper Neapolitan crust.
-Caputo 00 flour is the gold standard and available on Amazon.
+Caputo 00 flour is the gold standard.
+Budget $60–100 for a solid accessory kit.